-To get as close to walking on the seafloor as possible is the very goal of the Virtual Vents cruise – only, we will bring the seafloor up to us instead of going down ourselves.
-Using cutting edge underwater survey technology, a digital model of an entire hydrothermal vent field will be created that can be explored using virtual reality simulators.
-“To work with a simulation is not the real thing, but it surely is next best to being there in person” explains Chief Scientist Tom Kwasnitschka, of GEOMAR Helmholtz Centre for Ocean Research Kiel, Germany.
-He will lead the expedition along with other members of the team from a variety of institutions, including Harvard University, Memorial University, the German Center for Artificial Intelligence and the University of Victoria, B.C.
+To get as close to walking on the seafloor as possible was the very goal of the Virtual Vents cruise – only, we will brought the seafloor up to us instead of going down ourselves.
+Using cutting edge underwater survey technology, a digital model of an entire hydrothermal vent field was created to be explored using virtual reality simulators.
+“To work with a simulation is not the real thing, but it surely is next best to being there in person” explained Chief Scientist Tom Kwasnitschka, of GEOMAR Helmholtz Centre for Ocean Research Kiel, Germany.
+He led the expedition along with other members of the team from a variety of institutions, including Harvard University, Memorial University, the German Center for Artificial Intelligence and the University of Victoria, B.C.

-The primary goal of this study is to create a series of 1-cm resolution 3D models of vent groups found in Tongan waters, specifically on the Northeastern Lau Basin.
-These models will then form the reference for layered environmental maps at unprecedented resolution that will help to define the nature of venting, fluid temperature/chemistry, and animal clusters in these unique environments.
-The final product will be the first ever open-access, virtual model of an entire vent field, not just individual chimneys.
-This innovative survey approach will spark new strategies of deep ocean floor research and create an immersive tool for public engagement.
+The primary goal of this study was to create a series of 1-cm resolution 3D models of vent groups found in Tongan waters, specifically on the Northeastern Lau Basin.
+These models then formed the reference for layered environmental maps at unprecedented resolution that can help define the nature of venting, fluid temperature/chemistry, and animal clusters in these unique environments.
+The final product was the first ever open-access, virtual model of an entire vent field, not just individual chimneys.
+This innovative survey approach can spark new strategies of deep ocean floor research and create an immersive tool for public engagement.

 Hot water changes the shape of the seafloor